KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Salk & Kainzorus Prime

-**Description:** In addition to fixing several typos, this mod takes the PC's dialogue—which is written in such a way as to make the PC sound constantly shocked, stupid, or needlessly and overtly evil—and replaces it with more moderate and reasonable responses.
+**Description:** In addition to fixing several typos, this mod takes the PC's dialogue—which is written in such a way as to make the PC sound constantly shocked, stupid, or needlessly and overtly evil—and replaces it with more moderate and reasonable responses, even for DS choices.

 **Category & Tier:** Immersion / 1 - Essential